FanfictionBot/reddit-ffn-bot/README.md

 &nbsp;

 **You can namedrop multiple links in a comment.**
+**You can separate queries with semicolons.**

 ```
 Check out this completely awesome fic I found! linkffn(By the Divining Light by enembee) and it's sequel! linkffn(Conlaodh's Song enembee)

+or

+Check out these awesome fics! linkffn(By the Divining Light; Conlaodh's Song)
 ```
 > [***By the Divining Light***](https://www.fanfiction.net/s/5201703/1/By-the-Divining-Light) by [*enembee*](https://www.fanfiction.net/u/980211/enembee)
 >